NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 3. Your `lbr/LED.lbr`.
 4. Your `lbr/custom.lbr` (maybe renamed to custom_<name>.lbr and maybe two of them)
 5. `lbr/quadparts_prebuilt.lbr`.
-6. A file called quadcopter.cam.zip that contains the CAM files for the design.
+6. A files called quadcopter.cam.zip that contains the CAM files for the design.
 Submit it to [Eaglint](http://www.google.com/url?q=http%3A%2F%2Feaglint.nvsl.io%2F&amp;sa=D&amp;sntz=1&amp;usg=AFQjCNFrH7bQMLjAUWzVGFESRxTQu6D-EQ).
 The tool will not look at any other libraries, so if you use any other libraries the consistency checks will fail.

 For this part of the lab, human review will succeed instantly, if you have no errors or warnings.